-She was most recently the Founding Chief People Officer and Founding General Counsel at Cheddar, a news network start up based in Manhattan.
-Anjali was formerly the Founding Head of Social Innovation and Founding General Counsel at Warby Parker.
-Prior to joining Warby Parker, Anjali was Founding General Counsel at Acumen and Senior Counsel at Google where she was a commercial and product attorney on areas ranging from Google X to YouTube.
-While at Google, Anjali curated and hosted the @Google Speaker Series on campus in NYC brining Googlers from around the globe face-to-face with today’s most prominent and innovative thought leaders including Anthony Bourdain, Marcus Samuelsson, Garance Doré, Questlove, and Jacques Pépin.
-From this speaker series, Anjali hosted a YouTube interview series “Lunchtime at Google.”
+Anjali recently co-founded The Justice Dept, a women-led firm focusing on legal counsel and business strategy development for female entrepreneurs, executives, talent, and brands in technology, consumer product, entertainment and fashion.
+Prior to that, she was the Founding Chief People Officer and General Counsel at Cheddar, and the Founding Head of Social Innovation and Founding General Counsel at Warby Parker.
+Anjali was Founding General Counsel at Acumen and Senior Counsel at Google.
+While at Google, Anjali curated and hosted the @Google Speaker Series on campus in NYC bringing Googlers from around the globe face-to-face with today’s most prominent and innovative thought leaders including Anthony Bourdain, Questlove, and Jacques Pépin and hosted a YouTube interview series “Lunchtime at Google.”

 Anjali has taught for several years as an Adjunct Professor at Columbia Business School and Fordham University.
-She has served as an advisor to prominent technology companies, luxury fashion brands, consumer products, and non-profit organization including Malala Fund, IDEO.org, and organize.org.
-Anjali recently joined the board of Happy Money, the only financial company to combine psychology and money to help people live happy lives.
+She has served as an advisor to prominent technology companies, luxury fashion brands, consumer products, and non-profit organizations including Malala Fund and IDEO.org.

 Anjali earned her BA in Biomedical Ethics from Brown University and a JD from Boston University School of Law.
 In 2016, she was appointed by Mayor Bill de Blasio to join the NYC Children’s Cabinet Advisory Board and GrowNYC.
-She currently serves on the board of directors of Happy Money, GloScience Professional, Amplifier Foundation, Edible Schoolyard NYC, and American Documentary (AmDoc), a national nonprofit media arts organization.
+She currently serves on the board of directors of Happy Money, Women's World Banking, GloScience Professional, Amplifier, Edible Schoolyard NYC, and American Documentary (AmDoc).
 Anjali also serves on the Guggenheim Museum’s Global Innovation Council.